cstack/db_tutorial/_parts/part4.md

    }
 ```

-Calling `strtok` successively on the the input buffer breaks it into substrings by inserting a null character whenever it reaches a delimiter (space, in our case).
+Calling `strtok` successively on the input buffer breaks it into substrings by inserting a null character whenever it reaches a delimiter (space, in our case).
 It returns a pointer to the start of the substring.

 We can call [strlen()](http://www.cplusplus.com/reference/cstring/strlen/) on each text value to see if it's too long.